 There is a lot of ultraviolet light at 7,000 feet elevation.
 Especially in the dead of summer.
-Compound that with reflection of the water, and you're gonna get burned
+Compound that with reflection of the water, and you're gonna get burned unless you cover up.

 Forest fires are an inevitable part of life in California.
 Wind direction determines how smoky the region gets during an active forest fire.
 I'm not going to lie to you and tell you it's worth fishing if the smoke is pea soup thick.
-A bit is tolerable, but keep it in mind when fishing in summer.
+A bit is tolerable, but keep it in 0 mind when fishing in summer.